664235822/MySqlConnectorExamples/README.md

 * The MySQL database connection plugin tool has implemented TCP persistent connections, connection pooling, multithreading, asynchronous calls, and multi-statement transaction execution.
 It supports both Blueprint and C++ invocations, making it more stable and powerful than other MySQL tools available on the market.
 It is suitable for large-scale online game development.

-* When using plug-ins, All dll files under "{Project}\Plugins\MySQLConnectorTools\Source\ThirdParty\MysqlConnectorCpp\lib" need to be copied to "{Project}\Binaries\Win64" Or Unreal Engine won't run.
+* When using plug-ins, All dll files under "MySqlConnectorExamples\dll\" need to be copied to "{Project}\Binaries\Win64" Or Unreal Engine won't run.
 Same thing with the package

 * If the plug-in encounters any bugs, please raise them in the issues, and we will conduct version iteration as soon as possible